 Fettuccine with Shrimp and Sun-dried Tomato Cream Sauce

 Since the shrimp are cooked using a sous vide method they are perfectly tender.
-I like using this method because it ensures perfect cooking and makes it hard to overcook something that is very easy to do with shrimp.
-They can easily go from being tender to somehow dry and mushy at the same time.
-After using the sous vide method to cook shrimp I am not sure if I can ever go back, they were so juicy and succulent.
+I like using this method because it ensures even cooking and makes it hard to overcook (which can be easily done with shrimp).

 6 tablespoons unsalted butter, divided